 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Olympus E-PL8.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is considerably smaller (41 percent) than the Canon 1300D.
 Moreover, the E-PL8 is markedly lighter (26 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the E-PL8 are weather-sealed.